 |4 persons||$55 pp|

-***A minimum is 2 people are required to start a group.
+***A minimum of 2 people is required to start a group.

 PRIVATE GROUP PRICES (Any date)

 |# OF PERSONS|| PRICE|

 ***Private group price is based on group price not per person and will be completely private with your own guide, chauffeur and private van.
 No other person will be added to the group.

 ***Minimum is 1 person but that person will pay $197 for the private group.

 - Entrance tickets to archeological sites: 70 soles (approximately US$20) per person, which can only be purchased in soles at the first archeological site.
 (See important info for more information)

 Please read the following information carefully as it will help you answer all of your questions about our services and Sacred Valley Tour.

 Please be ready with the following information (FROM EACH PARTICIPANT in your group).
 We cannot purchase a Machu Picchu permit without the following information: